dhfbk/ItalianFrameNet/README.md

 For details on the two corpora, how they were created and what frames they include, check my Phd thesis:

 Sara Tonelli (2010).
 Semi-automatic Techniques for Extending the FrameNet Lexical Database to New Languages.
-PhD thesis, Dept. of Language Sciences, Università Ca’ Foscari, Venezia, Italy.
+PhD thesis, Dept. of Language Sciences, Università Ca’ Foscari, Venezia, Italy (available at: http://dspace.unive.it/handle/10579/1025)